Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Good.
 How long is all this going to take?"

 "We should be mobilized in thirty-six hours," Mayfair assured him.
 "From there, if our friends in Gao come through with some beacons, we’ll be able to deploy instantly.
-If not…the record time from Cimbrean to Gao is four and a half days."
+If not... the record time from Cimbrean to Gao is four and a half days."

 "Fortunately, the intel that sparked all this suggests it’ll take the Hunters a week to fully mobilize," McMurdoe added.

-"I hear a *‘but’* hidden in there somewhere…" Sartori predicted.
+"I hear a *‘but’* hidden in there somewhere..."
+Sartori predicted.

 "...But they don’t *need* to fully mobilize to still bring overwhelming mass to bear.
 Even a fraction of the Swarm-of-Swarms is more than we could handle.
 If they decide to send a vanguard..."

 "How soon can we get *anything* on Gao?"
 Sartori asked.
 The question was answered with shaking heads.

 "Thirty-six hours to *start* mobilizing any force of any significant mass," Mayfair said.
 "The HEAT is our most rapid response, and even they won’t be able to get there instantly without a beacon.
-If we had one…four hours, give or take.
+If we had one... four hours, give or take.
 But Mister President, the HEAT is not a sustaining force.
 They can get in, do one mission, and they’re *done."*

 "Do they already have a target?"

 "Wormhole suppression.
 There’s an experimental Clan Longear facility.
 Unless we take and hold it and use it to suppress hostile wormholes inside the system defence field we put up, victory of any kind will be outright impossible."

-"…How long can they hold it?"
+"...How long can they hold it?"

 Mayfair straightened.
 The room’s overhead lighting made the lines in his forehead and around his eyes look even deeper than they already were.
 "Until the cavalry arrives, sir.
 They don’t have any choice in the matter."

 "And who will the cavalry be?"
 Sartori asked him.

 "Us.
 Or if we’re lucky, friendly Gaoians.
-We’ll…know when we know."
+We’ll... know when we know."

 Sartori nodded grimly, and stood up. "...Everybody who can should get some rest," he said.
 "Paul, Margaret, that includes you.
 You need to be fresh for the speech you’re going to help me write."